 - Put the cream cheese in the mixing bowl, mix with fitted paddle attachment in a stand mixer on low speed for approximately 2 minutes.
 Scrape down the sides of the bowl with a spatula.
 Add the sugar and mix for another 1 to 2 minutes or until the sugar has been completely incorporated.

 - Add Greek yogurt and mix for another 2 minutes.
-Scrap down the sides of the bowl.
+Scrape down the sides of the bowl.
+Make sure the mixture at this moment is perfectly creamy before proceeding to next step.

 - In a small mixing bowl, whisk together cornstarch and salt.
-Add in the milk, then whisk in the egg 1 yolk at a time until the everything is combined.
+Add in the cream, then whisk in the egg 1 yolk at a time until the everything is combined.

 - Increase the speed of the mixer to medium low speed, add in the egg mixture.
-Mix for another 2-3 minutes or until the mixture is smooth.
+Mix just enough to incorporate the mixture with cream cheese + yogurt.

 - Pour the cheesecake batter in a baking mold lined with parchment paper or plastic wrap.
 Put the mold in the middle of the oven.
 Bake the first round for 25 minutes.